danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

 1. Go to your PostgreSQL Server

-   Go to your Azure Database for PostgreSQL Single Server in any way you prefer to look for a resource on Azure
+   Go to your Azure Database for PostgreSQL Single Server in any way you prefer to look for a resource on Azure.

 1. Go to **Query Performance Insight** under **Intelligent Performance**

    Under **Long Running Queries** tab, you will be able to see the different execution for the longest running queries.

    In this tab:
-   - By default you will see the top five longest running queries but you can view the top *10* or top *15* queries by changing the value of the *Number of Queries* pulldown.
+   - By default, you will see the top five longest running queries but you can view the top *10* or top *15* queries by changing the value of the *Number of Queries* pulldown.
    - You can also see the *min, max, sum* values by changing the *Selected by* pulldown, with *avg* as the default value.
    - You can change the *Time Period* pull down to see the queries for the last *6 hours, last week* or *last month*, with the last *24 hours* as the default value.

    ![Image0189](Media/image0189.png)

-   Notice that the queries executed in the previuos Exercise are reported.
+   Notice that the queries executed in the previous exercise are reported.

    Under **Wait Statistic** tab, you will be able to see the Top Events (waits) by either individual Queries or by Event type.